ahover307/ninja-receiver-and-timer/README.md

 5. raspberry pi - im using a 2b
 6. arudinos with buttons if you want to be able to control the time from a physical device
 7. NRF24L01+ radio modules for the arudinos and raspberry pi
+8. 3d printer to print the case for the arudinos and pi, i will include my files for this in the 3d print folder

 Steps to start the project